The former Ironton Railroad has been transformed into a multi-use, safe, historic, year-round recreational resource for local residents and visitors.

 Here the IRT turns east toward the historic Saylor Cement Kilns and then south parralleling the Lehigh River and the D & L National Trail.
 The IRT then turns in a northwesterly direction where it again follows Coplay Creek under SR 145 to form a unique 5.2 mile loop.

-The 10' wide, flat ADA compliant grade of the IRT, with many easy access points, has a paved surface on 7.8 of the 9.2 mile trail from North Whitehall,through the Parkway, to the loop of the IRT.
+The 10' wide, flat ADA compliant grade of the IRT, with many easy access points, is a 9.2 mile paved trail from North Whitehall, through the Parkway, to the loop of the IRT.
 This easily accommodates trail users of all ages and physical abilities.
 A trail head will constructed soon at Levans Road in North Whitehall.

 Please enjoy the IRT and all it's activities and amenities and take note that much of the maintenance work along the trail is accomplished volunteers, organizatons such as the Boy Scouts, Girl Scouts, local church groups and the IRT Commissioners.